 Instructions

-- Strain the stock to get rid of the garlic, onion and ginger residue.
+- When the chicken is cooked, strain the stock in a colander to get rid of the garlic, onion and ginger residue.
+Pour the stock back into the pan.

 There are no peppers in the list of ingredients.
 What kind of peppers?
 Bell, jalapeño, ??